Finding a school if your child has SEN and has an education, health and care (EHC) plan

 Mainstream nurseries, schools/colleges

 Mainstream nurseries, schools, and colleges provide an education for all children/young people, including those with SEND.
+These schools/nurseries can be maintained, academies or free schools.

 Maintained (state) nurseries/schools